kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 Important notes for the migration process:

+* For best experience, please upgrade to Kubecost v1.108.1 before following this document.
 * Once Aggregator is enabled, all queries hit the Aggregator container and *not* cost-model via the reverse proxy.
 * The ETL-Utils container only creates additional files in the object store.
 It does not delete any data/metrics.
 * For larger environments, the StorageClass must have 1GBPS throughput.